insure logo

 USAA*$1,514$2,721$1,20780%

-In Michigan, if you’re leasing or financing your car, your lender might require you to purchase collision and comprehensive insurance on top of the state-required liability coverage.
+If you lease or finance your vehicle in Michigan, your lender may require collision and comprehensive insurance on top of the state’s liability minimums.

 Methodology